applehoro/bermuda-strike/doc/script.md

 Becky:
 Okay, let's storm the alien stronghold!

+-opening the gate-

+Emily:
+Open sesame!

+Becky:
+That was a very tortured reference!

 ### 2. Market Square "Gone Shopping"
 Becky:
 Looks like they are gathering forces there.